This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Practice with echo reading, paired reading, and shared reading.

-- Practice phrase-cued reading, where children are taught appropriate expression by using passages with punctuation marked up.
+- Practice phrase-cued reading.
+This is where children are taught appropriate expression by using passages with punctuation marked up.

 What Else Does Research Say About Fluency?